 It is a long history.
 This bean is loved throughout the world, from India, throughout the Middle East, into Europe and beyond.
-From spicy curries to soft and unctious beans in salads.
-From pasta dishes to omlette like soccas and farinatas.
+From spicy curries to soft and unctuous beans in salads.
+From pasta dishes to omelette like Soccas and Farinatas.
 Ground into flour and cooked on its own or mixed with other flours.
 This humble little pea sure is powerful.

 Are you after Chickpea recipes?
 Try Hummus, Channa Chaat, Falafel, and Chickpea Salad with Feta and Preserved Lemon.
 You might also enjoy Channa Sundal, Smashed Chickpea and Broccoli Salad, or a Simple Chickpea Salad.